patriciogonzalezvivo/thebookofshaders/13/README.md

 * Modify the lacunarity of the fBm on line 47
 * Explore by changing the gain on line 48

 This technique is commonly used to construct procedural landscapes.
 The self-similarity of the fBm is perfect for mountains, because the erosion processes that create mountains work in a manner that yields this kind of self-similarity across a large range of scales.
-If you are interested in this, use you should definitly read [this great article by Inigo Quiles about advance noise](http://www.iquilezles.org/www/articles/morenoise/morenoise.htm).
+If you are interested in this, you should definitely read [this great article by Inigo Quiles about advanced noise](http://www.iquilezles.org/www/articles/morenoise/morenoise.htm).

 ![Blackout - Dan Holdsworth (2010)](holdsworth.jpg)